Is Your Resume Landing Interviews for You?

 Resume Tip: Accomplishments Rule

-What are employers and recruiters looking for on resumes?
-Accomplishments.
-Accomplishments grab an employer’s attention.
-Recruiters say, “past performance equals future productivity.”
-Accomplishments also demonstrate that you’ll make a quick recoup of the investment in your annual salary when the company hires you.
+Recruiters say, “Past performance predicts future productivity.”
+Accomplishment statements also demonstrate that an employer will quickly recoup their investment in your annual salary when the company hires you.

-Do not fill your resume with fluff such as weak summary paragraphs (“20 years’ experience”), unsubstantiated adjectives (“significantly increased”), or clichés (“dynamic, results-getting professional”).
 Instead, use specifics.
 Employers want to see numbers, specifically numbers that demonstrate cost savings, revenue increases, productivity improvements, etc. Numbers that contribute to the company’s bottom line in some manner.

-One staffing firm CEO said, “Put a BENEFIT STATEMENT into your resume – something that speaks of how you 1) made the company money, 2) saved the company money or 3) streamlined procedures.
-Years of experience is immaterial and may indicate that you are just “old.”
-Companies want to know what kind of contribution you can make to their success – not how many years you’ve been working.”
+One staffing firm CEO said, “Put a BENEFIT STATEMENT into your resume – something that speaks of how you 1) made the company money, 2) saved the company money, or 3) streamlined procedures.
+Years of experience are immaterial and may indicate that you are just “old.”

 1. How much additional revenue was generated?